-Finding: We obtained the worksheets utilized by OCTA to transcribe statistics to the Federal Funding Allocation Statistics (FFA-10) form and compared the data to summaries without exception.
+Finding: We obtained the worksheets utilized by OCTA to transcribe statistics to the Federal Funding Allocation Statistics (FFA-10) form and compared the data to summaries without exception for the MBDO, MBPT, DRPT, DRTX and VPPT services.
 We recomputed the arithmetical accuracy of the summaries without exception.
+This procedure was not applicable to the CBDO and CBPT modes as they were in non-operational status during the entire year.

 h.
-Discuss the procedure for accumulating and recording passenger miles traveled (PMT) data in accordance with NTD requirements with transit agency staff.
-Inquire whether the procedure is one of the methods specifically approved in the 2019 Policy Manual.
+Discuss the procedure for accumulating and recording Passenger Miles Traveled (PMT) data in accordance with NTD requirements with transit agency staff.
+Inquire whether the procedure is one of the methods specifically approved in the 2022 NTD Policy Manual.